 On February 15, 2023, the Compensation Committee (the "Committee") of the Board of Directors of the Company approved a performance-based cash award (the "Award") for Lucinda M. Baier, the Company's President and Chief Executive Officer.
 The Award was issued outside of the Company's Amended and Restated 2014 Omnibus Incentive Plan (the "Plan").
-The target amount of the Award of \$1,806,667 represented approximately 36.1% of her target long-term incentive compensation awarded for 2023, and the remaining approximately 63.9% was awarded in the form of time-based restricted stock units and performance-based restricted stock units under the Plan generally consistent with the prior year, such that 50% of her aggregate 2023 long-term incentive compensation awards consisted of time-based restricted stock units and the remaining 50% of her aggregate 2023 long-term incentive compensation awards consisted of a combination of performance-based restricted stock units and the performance-based cash Award
+The target amount of the Award of \$1,806,667 represented approximately 36.1% of her target long-term incentive compensation awarded for 2023, and the remaining approximately 63.9% was awarded in the form of time-based restricted stock units and performance-based restricted stock units under the Plan generally consistent with the prior year, such that 50% of her aggregate 2023 long-term incentive compensation awards consisted of time-based restricted stock units and the remaining 50% of her aggregate 2023 long-term incentive compensation awards consisted of a combination of performance-based restricted stock units and the performance-based cash Award.

 With respect to Ms. Baier's target Award, approximately 65.4% is eligible to vest on February 27, 2026 and approximately 34.6% is eligible to vest on February 27, 2027, such that, in the aggregate, 75% of Ms. Baier's target 2023 performance-based restricted stock unit award and performance-based cash Award is eligible to vest on February 27, 2026 and 25% is eligible to vest on February 27, 2027, in each case subject to continued employment and achievement of performance goals established by the Committee.
-The portion of the target Award eligible to vest on February 27, 2026 is divided into three equal tranches, each of which are subject to year-over-year same community RevPAR growth for 2023, 2024 and 2025, respectively.
-The portion of the target Award eligible to vest on February 27, 2027 is subject to a relative total stockholder return performance goal for the three year period ending December 31, 2025.
+The portion of the target Award eligible to vest on February 27, 2026, respectively.
+The portion of the target Award eligible to vest on February 27, 2026, respectively.
+The portion of the target Award eligible to vest on February 27, 2027, is subject to a relative total stockholder return performance goal for the three year period ending December 31, 2025.
 Performance below the threshold level of achievement for a performance goal will result in forfeiture of the target cash amount for the applicable portion of the Award, performance at the targeted level of achievement will result in the vesting of 100% of the applicable target cash amount, and performance at or above the target level of achievement will result in vesting of up to 150% of applicable target cash amount, with vesting percentages to be interpolated between the levels.